Jacksonville

 If the deceased did not pre-arrange and pre-pay for a funeral plan, the responsibility for paying for a funeral falls to the immediate next of kin.
 This can, understandably, be quite a burden for many people, and this is why more seniors today are considering setting up simple cremation arrangements.

-Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.
+Pre-planning can be a simple and affordable option, providing families with peace of mind when the time comes.
 Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.

 If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (904) 395-7939.

-What happens if the deceased is at the County Medical Examiners?
+What happens if the deceased is at the Duval County Medical Examiner’s?

 You will need to arrange for a funeral home to collect your loved one once the coroner releases the body.
 Only a licensed funeral director can transport the deceased from the ME’s morgue, and the next of kin will need to sign a release form for the Medical Examiner to release the body into the care of a funeral home.

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact the Duval County Medical Examiner at (904) 255-4000.
+If you have further questions about identifying the body or arranging the transfer of the deceased, you can contact the Duval County Medical Examiner at (904) 255-4000.
 Alternatively, you can find them at:

 Duval County Medical Examiner